swcarpentry/DEPRECATED-boot-camps/python-programming/3_Functions_and_Modules.md

 Now instead of rerunning the code for each person, we just had to call our function.
 Note that our function takes one `argument` (full_name).

-We can now use our function with the data file (famousauthors.txt)[famousauthors.txt]
+We can now use our function with the data file [famousauthors.txt](famousauthors.txt)